Purdue-SoCET/fatfs-aft/README.md

 # FatFs for the AFT0x7+ w/ SD card
 ## Introduction
-This is a port of the File allocation table File System(FatFs) to the AFT0x7+.
-Contained in this ReadME are relevant requirements to run FatFs on the AFT.
+This is a port of the File allocation table File System (FatFs) to the AFT0x7+.
+Contained in this README are relevant requirements to run FatFs on the AFT.
 If you have questions about FatFs itself, read about [FatFs](http://elm-chan.org/fsw/ff/).
 ### General Requirements
 It is presumed you have taken (or are taking) ECE 36200, and in particular understand SPI channels.
 You don't necessarily need to understand SPI to work with FatFs, but it will help massively with debugging if issues arise.

-> [!NOTE] <br>
+> [!NOTE]
-> FatFs will only work on the FPGA, not software simulation!
+> FatFs will only work on the FPGA, not software simulation.
 This is because there must be a physical backing storage with which FatFs communicates, and we can't simulate an SD card.
 ### Software Requirements
 This project requires standard library functions from the "string" and "stdlib" libraries.
 To implement these on the AFT, you will need picolibc set up.
 Refer to software instructions if you encounter issues here.
 ### Hardware requirements